Veronica Lodge: Interests and personality

 She is often addicted to gossip, which tends to aggravate Betty.
 Though commonly a cheerleader, her athletic abilities vary from superior to nonexistent, and she lacks domestic talents and many other skills that Betty has mastered.
 In fact, her cooking skills are so notoriously poor that the other characters literally fear for their lives when she tries to prepare a meal.
 Several stories portray Veronica as an expert at billiards, the reason being that her family owns a pool table, and she has been playing since she was a child.

-At various times, she will take a common situation (for example being named the Most Popular Student in the Riverdale High School Yearbook) and make it into a full-blown situation aimed at increasing her already inflated ego.
+At various times, she will take a common situation (for example being named the Most Popular Student in the Riverdale High School Yearbook) and make it into a situation aimed at increasing her already inflated ego.

 Her best school subject is economics, and it is implied that she will eventually take over her father's business.
 She also has worked as a fashion model.
 By 1968, Betty and Veronica join Archie's band, The Archies.
 Betty plays the tambourine, Veronica plays the organ, and both sing accompaniment.
 In the 2000s, Veronica appeared a few times as Powerteen – a comic book character created by Chuck Clayton.
 She also enjoys traveling to exotic places, which was the basis for Veronica's Passport.

 Besides being in The Archies, Veronica also appeared alongside indirect namesakes The Veronicas (Australian twins Lisa and Jess Origliasso) on the Veronica #167 cover and in the feature story, What's in a Name?, which includes the duo performing in Riverdale and explaining to Veronica how she was an influence on their name.
-(The issue had been enabled after Archie Comics and Warner Music Group had settled their legal battle over the duo's name by agreeing to a cross-promotion deal).
+(The issue had been enabled after Archie Comics and Warner Music Group had settled their legal battle over the duo's name by agreeing to a cross-promotion deal.)